mqlight/nodejs-mqlight/doc/06_API-mqlight.Client.subscribe.md

   operation completes.
 The `callback` function is passed the following
   arguments:
   *  **error**, (Error) an error object if the callback is being invoked to indicate that the subscribe call failed.
-If the send call completes then a value of `undefined` is supplied for this argument.
+If the subscribe call completes successfully then the value `undefined` is supplied for this argument.
   *  **topicPattern**, (String) the `topicPattern` argument supplied to the corresponding subscribe method call.
   *  **share**, (String) the `share` argument supplied to the corresponding